 With the advent of cloud-based online mapping software, businesses of all sizes have affordable access to sales territory mapping.
-There are six or seven product options listed online for cloud-based business mapping software.
+Six or seven services are listed online for cloud-based business mapping software.
 Desktop options tend to be GIS and legacy tools.
 Cloud services offer faster processes and up-to-date data layers.

-Below are major benefits that sales territory maps bring to all sales organizations:
+Below are the significant benefits that sales territory maps bring to all sales organizations:

-- Customer map visualizations the encourage balanced workloads and opportunity planning
+- Customer map visualizations encourage balanced workloads and opportunity planning.

-Such benefits are of serious interest to any wide-awake sales manager.
-The implementation of sales territory mapping is the opportunity to transform a spreadsheet-driven organization into a forward-thinking collaborative sales team.
+The implementation of sales territory mapping is the opportunity to transform a spreadsheet-driven organization into a forward-thinking, collaborative, and location-aware sales team.
+Such benefits are of profound interest to any wide-awake sales manager.
 But how does one prepare to implement a new sales territory project?